ATMLSantamaria/BooksCodePractice/README.md

 # C++ ModernDesign.
 Code And Exercises

-This repository contains the pieces of software I studied and made experiment I did based in the famous C++ Modern Design book by Andrei Alexandrescu.
+This repository contains the pieces of software I studied and practiced using the famous C++ Modern Design book by Andrei Alexandrescu.

 All comments are my notes about the information contained in that book.